kortirso/open_street_map/README.md

-    namedetails - Include a list of alternative names in the results, one of the [0|1] accept_language - Preferred language order for showing search results, default - en email - If you are making large numbers of request please include a valid email address
+    namedetails - Include a list of alternative names in the results, one of the [0|1] accept_language - Preferred language order for showing search results, default - en email - If you are making large numbers of request please include a valid email address hostname - allow overwriting the host name for users who have their own Nominatim installation, default - https://nominatim.openstreetmap.org/

 #### Responces